Four requirements for implementing a customer-first growth strategy

 See things from your customers’ perspective

 It’s extremely valuable to understand your customers’ requirements and pains.
 When you are fully acquainted with what your customers are turning to your solution for, it becomes your competitive advantage.
-Time spent understanding your customers’ perspective is never time wasted.
+Time spent understanding your customers’ perspectives is never time wasted.

 Our CEO Christian Owens set up Paddle having experienced the pains of billing firsthand as a customer.
 He wanted to solve the hassle of billing and licensing that many software developers experience when selling their products and help other businesses unlock their potential.